becloudway/iot-in-the-cloud-workshop/guided/love-note-extended/README.md

 Now if you use your previously created lambda to send a note, the device shadow should update and your note should still play.

-This was it for this tutorial, you learned how to create a basic lambda, how to setup the ESP32 for the Cloud and did some basic programming with the ESP32 and AWS.
+This was it for this tutorial, you learned how to create a basic lambda, how to set up the ESP32 for the Cloud and did some basic programming with the ESP32 and AWS.
 We hope that you enjoyed this guide and that you learned something new.
 If you think that we could improve certain aspects of our guide, feel free to let us know.